Skip to content

 What chemistry should we specify — LFP or NMC?

-Specify LFP (lithium iron phosphate) for stationary BESS — better thermal stability, longer cycle life, lower fire risk; NMC only for weight-or-footprint-critical applications.
-LFP is the default for stationary BESS.
-Better thermal stability, longer cycle life, more tolerant of deep discharge, lower fire-risk.
-NMC (nickel manganese cobalt) has higher energy density per kg and is appropriate where weight or footprint is critical and operating temperature is controlled.
+Specify LFP (lithium iron phosphate) for stationary BESS — better thermal stability, longer cycle life, more tolerance of deep discharge, lower fire risk.
+NMC (nickel manganese cobalt) has higher energy density per kg and is appropriate only where weight or footprint is critical and operating temperature is controlled.
 For 95% of the buildings we engineer, LFP is the right answer.

 How long does a BESS last?

 An LFP BESS lasts 16+ years cycled once daily for peak-shave or 8–10 years cycled twice daily for arbitrage — 6,000+ cycles at 1C discharge to 80% retained capacity.
-6,000+ cycles at 1C discharge to 80% retained capacity.
-Cycled once per day for peak-shave that's roughly 16+ years; cycled twice per day for arbitrage closer to 8–10 years.
 We specify and warranty against actual usage profile, not against an idealised cycle count.

 Can a BESS run a building entirely off-grid?

-Yes for short windows; continuous off-grid operation needs solar generation exceeding daily consumption plus a BESS sized for night-time — that's microgrid territory.
+Yes for short windows; continuous off-grid operation needs solar generation exceeding daily consumption plus a BESS sized for night-time — that's microgrid territory, and we engineer it where the location and economics support it.
 Sizing the BESS to building-level autonomy is what 'mission-critical' deployments do.
-For continuous off-grid operation you need solar generation that exceeds daily consumption plus a BESS sized for night-time operation; that's microgrid territory and we engineer it where the location and economics support it.

 What does a BESS deployment AMC look like?

-BESS AMC includes quarterly cell-bank impedance and temperature reviews, annual capacity tests, BMS firmware management and a spare-cell pool — written response targets in contract.
-Cell-bank impedance and temperature trend review, annual capacity-test report, BMS firmware management, balancing-routine verification, and integration health-check with the building's BMS.
-We hold spare-cell and BMS-board pool for active deployments; response targets are written into the contract.
+BESS AMC includes quarterly cell-bank impedance and temperature-trend reviews, annual capacity tests, BMS firmware management, balancing-routine verification and an integration health-check with the building's BMS, plus a spare-cell and BMS-board pool for active deployments.
+Response targets are written into the contract.

 · Begin